MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 #### GitHub OAuth authentication

 This authentication method is the most secure option we provide at the moment.
 The major caveat is that you and the people you want to collaborate with need a GitHub account.
-Moreover, you will need to create an organization and team within that organization, or have access to an organization and team.
-To set up an organization and team, please refer to GitHub's [documentation](https://docs.github.com/en/organizations).
-You grant the people authorization to log in into the JupyterHub instance with their GitHub account by adding them to a team in an organization in GitHub.
+Moreover, you will need to create an organization, or have admin rights in an organization.
+To set up an organization, please refer to GitHub's [documentation](https://docs.github.com/en/organizations).

+Using this method, you grant people authorization to log in into the JupyterHub instance with their GitHub account based on GitHub organization membership.

 ```bash
 hub: